Eng-mohamedayman-cyber/Programming/projects/Rock_Paper_Scissors_Game/Readme.md

-# Rock Paper Scissors Game 🎮
+# 🎮 Rock Paper Scissors Game

-A console-based **Rock Paper Scissors game** developed using C++.
+A console-based **Rock Paper Scissors game** developed using C++ as part of my practical learning journey with **Programming Advices**.

 ## 📌 Project Overview

-This project is a simple interactive game where the player competes against the computer for a selected number of rounds.
+This project applies C++ programming fundamentals to build an interactive Rock Paper Scissors game where the player competes against the computer.

-For each round, the player chooses:

-1. Stone
-2. Paper
-3. Scissors

-The computer generates its choice randomly, and the program determines the winner based on the game rules.
+The player selects the number of rounds, makes a choice in each round, and the computer generates a random choice.
+The program then determines the winner and keeps track of the game statistics.

-At the end of the game, a complete summary is displayed, including the number of rounds, player wins, computer wins, draws, and the final winner.

-## 🛠️ Concepts & Techniques Used
+## 🛠️ Concepts Practiced

 * C++ Fundamentals
-* `enum`
+* Enums (`enum`)
-* `struct`
+* Structures (`struct`)
 * Functions
 * Loops
 * Conditional Statements